-London's Getting a 7-Mile 'Bee Corridor' to Help Boost Insect Numbers
+London's 7-Mile 'Bee Corridor' Will Help Boost Insect Numbers

 Over 20 parks in the capital will get wildflower meadows.

 Wildflower meadows are set to be planted in 22 parks in north London, to create a 7-mile long path that will act as a "bee corridor" and hopefully help the insects thrive.